Murtaja-Albasti/HolyQuran/README.md

-# Quran Explorer 🌙📖
+# Holy Quran 🌙📖

-Quran Explorer is a modern web application built to provide users with an interactive and intuitive way to explore the Holy Quran.
-Whether you're looking to read Surahs, search for specific verses, or learn more about the structure of the Quran, Quran Explorer is designed to make it easy and enjoyable for everyone.
+Quran app is a modern web application built to provide users with an interactive and intuitive way to explore the Holy Quran.
+Whether you're looking to read Surahs, search for specific verses, or learn more about the structure of the Quran, this web is designed to make it easy and more readable for everyone.

 ## Features 🚀